Football sponsors raise pressure on FIFA over Qatar claims

 "This underlines that companies need to make sure that any high profile association enhances their reputation rather than damages it," said Andy Sutherden, Global Head of Sports Marketing & Sponsorship at communications firm H+K Strategies.

-FIFA, which Blatter has led since 1998, earned almost $1.4 billion (830 million pounds) last year, including more than $600 million from the sale of broadcasting rights and more than $400 million from sponsors and other marketing partners.
-Sony, Adidas and Visa are among six main FIFA sponsors who collectively paid around $180 million last year.
+FIFA, which Blatter has led since 1998, earned almost $1.4 billion (£0.83 billion) last year, including more than $600 million from the sale of broadcasting rights and more than $400 million from sponsors and other marketing partners.
+Sony, Adidas, Visa and Coca-Cola are among six main FIFA sponsors who collectively paid around $180 million last year.
 Sony's sponsorship agreement, which also included the 2010 World Cup, expires this year, giving it particular leverage as it negotiates a new deal.

-Airline Emirates [EMIRA.UL], whose sponsorship deal is also up for renewal at the end of the year, declined to comment, as did South Korean carmaker Hyundai/Kia.
-Coca-Cola was not immediately available for comment.
+Airline Emirates [EMIRA.UL], whose sponsorship deal is also up for renewal at the end of the year, declined to comment.

+South Korean carmaker Kia Motors Corp, which shares sponsorship of the tournament with its affiliate Hyundai Motor Co, said in a statement: "We are confident that FIFA is taking these allegations seriously and that the Investigatory Chamber of the FIFA Ethics Committee will conduct a thorough investigation."

 The Sunday Times printed new accusations on Sunday, just four days before the 2014 tournament kicks off in Brazil, alleging that then-Asian football chief Mohamed Bin Hammam, a Qatari, had brokered meetings between Qatari officials and governments to discuss bilateral trade deals.